NGUYENBATHIEN12A1/Single-Cycle-RISC-V-CPU/README.md

 ---

-## 🧠 Control Logic Implementation
+## 🧠 Control & Decoding Logic Implementation

-The processor relies on a robust, two-tier control logic system to decode opcodes and orchestrate the ALU operations.
+The processor relies on a robust control logic system to decode opcodes, orchestrate ALU operations, and extract immediate values efficiently.

 ### 1. Main Control Unit
 Acts as the central brain of the processor.
 It parses the 7-bit `opcode` from the fetched instruction to assert the correct multiplexer selection signals and memory access flags (`MemRead`, `MemWrite`, `RegWrite`, etc.).